alejaromerom/alejaromerom/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-- 👓 Knowledge on HTML, CSS and JavaScript
+- 👓 Knowledge on HTML5, CSS3 and JavaScript
 - 🔭 I’m currently working on new projects and studying Software Engineering
 - 🌱 Improving skills about Web Development
 - 📫 How to reach me: https://www.linkedin.com/in/alejaromerom/